 The Finishing Process

 - The countertop comes flat and sanded to 80 grit.
-You’ll need to use a random orbit sander to finish sand the surface and sides with 120 sand paper.
-Go on up to 180 grit if your countertop will be used for chopping on.
+You’ll need to use a random orbit sander to finish sand the surface and sides.

-- If you’ve ordered a top with a decorative edge profile you’ll use the same 120 grit sand paper to hand sand that.
+- If you’ve ordered a top with a decorative edge profile you’ll need to hand sand it using 120 grit paper.
 Take it easy on this as you don’t want to alter the angles of the profile.

-- For this we recommend the Monocoat 2C wood sealer.
-Very easy to apply and offers excellent protection.
-Just follow the manufacturer’s application instructions for a great finish.
+- For most tops we recommend the Monocoat 2C wood sealer.
+Very easy to apply, ok to cut on and offers excellent protection.
+Just follow the manufacturer's application instructions for a great finish.
 Be sure to seal both top and bottom.
 For this type of sealer take the sanding to 250 grit for the top and 120 for the sides.

-- For butcher block countertops designed for chopping, finish with butcher block wax or mineral oil.
-Sanding to 180 grit will give you a smoother finish.
+- For butcher block countertops designed for chopping on, finish with butcher block conditioner.
+Sanding to 250 grit will give you a smoother finish.